eikekuehn/YAOCO-OpenID-Connect-Provider/README.md

 ### 4. Setup your server

 If you are using Apache2 you need to enable `mod_rewrite` and `AllowOveride All` in your `sites-available/xxx-yoursite.conf`config.
-At the moment the server is easiest to set up if you point the root of your server to the `web/` directory of your project.
+Point the root of your server to the `web/` directory of your project.

 ### 5. Go and provide some identities ;)

 You should be all set up now.
-If you find run into errors go ahead and fix them (or report them to me ;) ).
+If you run into errors, go ahead and fix them (or report them to me ;) ).
 Same applies to this documentation which will - with your help - improve over time.